eclipsesource/tabris-js-docs/docs/latest/faq.md

 ### Can I create my own native plugins?

 Yes.
-The [downloadable](https://tabrisjs.com/download) Tabris.js platforms (sign-in required) for Android and iOS allow you to create native plugins.
-See the respective docs for [Android](../latest/custom-widgets-android.md) and [iOS](../latest/custom-widgets-ios.md) for technical details.
+If your plugin has no need for UI elements you may want to develop a conventional cordova plug-in first and then install it your Tabris.js app.
+If is needs UI elements, see [Custom Widget Development](../latest/custom-widgets.html).

 ## Payment

 ### Is Tabris.js free?

 Yes, you can get the Cordova platforms that you need to build a fully-fledged Tabris.js app for free.
-However, [the build service is limited for free users](https://tabrisjs.com/pricing/).

-### Is my credit card data safe with you?

-We don't store your credit card data.
-We use [Braintree](https://www.braintreepayments.com/) to process all payments, and it never passes your credit card information to us.
-Braintree is a certified Level 1 PCI DSS provider.

 ## Android-specific Questions